-The latest stats published on GST Portal, there are about 1.26 CR taxpayers.
+According to the stats (2021) published on GST Portal, there are about 1.26 CR taxpayers.
 That’s almost 20% increase from 2017 when GST was introduced.

 All taxpayers registered with GST have a unique identification number (GSTIN) and are classified into various types such as Regular, E-commerce operators, UN Body, Regular but opted for composition scheme etc. The compliance requirements including the return to be filed (read it as data available) are based on the registration type.

 If we look at the breakdown of taxpayers by their registration type and map the returns that are filed by them, almost 85% of the taxpayers need to report their sales and tax liability details on monthly basis, next 13% on a quarterly basis.

 Even if we discount this number to weed off non-filers and late filings, still about for 60% i.e. for 70 lakh taxpayers, some data on monthly basis is available.

 And let us not forget a sizeable percentage of this filing base would be medium and small entities; for whom reliable and recent data before GST was difficult and costly to obtain.